ap1809/CIFAR10/README.md

-# Mnist
+# CIFAR10
-mnist classification using CNN with skip connections
+ classification using CNN with skip connections